What matters operationally

 Traffic timing patterns

 Peak flows on radial routes and around the ring roads slow approach speeds and reduce flexibility for quick bay changes.
-Arriving outside predictable peaks keeps options open if your first loading spot is taken.
+Arriving outside predictable peaks keeps options open if the first loading spot is taken.

 Central access constraints